 Image credit: QuickBooks

-QuickBooks, developed by Intuit, is an accounting software used to manage day-to-day financial transactions, accounts receivable, accounts payable, as well as other financial functions.
-QuickBooks is directed at core accounting and bookkeeping tasks for small to medium-sized businesses.
-Here are some pros about QuickBooks:
+QuickBooks is directed at core accounting and bookkeeping tasks for small and medium-sized businesses.
+Here are some pros of QuickBooks:

 - A user-friendly design that focuses on your business’ financial activities.